Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Background Motivating Example

 The use of MBT offers several advantages in terms of efficiency, validity, relevance of test cases, and maintainability~\cite{utting2010practical}.
 MBT allows for efficient test design, ensuring comprehensive coverage and consistency in accordance with the SuT.
 Additionally, MBT facilitates easy adaptation of test cases by reflecting changes in models, resulting in quick updates and maintainability.
 Nevertheless, MBT presents several problems, including the necessity for meticulous model creation and the reliance on specialist tools.
 Moreover, it may not be appropriate for all categories of projects or testing situations.
 Yet, over the last decades, MBT has been successfully applied for safety-critical testing of software systems, with a strong focus on the automotive and railway domains.
 However, its application for safety-critical testing in the avionics domain remains substantially unexplored so far~\cite{gurbuz2018model}.

+The goal of our work is to leverage these existing techniques to advance and streamline the testing process.
 Drawing from the challenges in existing CPS testing, and our experience with CPS and sUAS simulations, we have developed a preliminary framework.
 The next section outlines this framework, detailing the process, model, and potential applications.